Microsoft Outlook Multi-Factor Authentication

 Microsoft Multi-Factor Authentication

-- Gain access to College, student, employee, or other sensitive and/or confidential information
+- Gain access to University, student, employee, or other sensitive and/or confidential information

 - Pretend to be you and send emails from your account attempting to perform financial operations in your name